 We are creating the world that our children will inherit.
 They will receive the good technology and the bad effects of the technology.
 As parents, we enjoyed a society where our conversations weren’t recorded without our permission, but this will be normal for future generations.
 Having such devices may help stop the next school shooter, or help the FBI uncover the next terrorist plot, so there are positive benefits that technology brings.
 As parents and guardians of the future, we must weigh the risk versus the benefits for our children.

 My hope is that parents stay ahead of the technological trends so they can prepare their kids to know how to manage the technology in their lives.
 Many parents need a lesson on how to do this as well.
 Jen Beason, a second-grade teacher, had her students write about their parent’s usage of technology and every student said, “their parents spend more time on FB then they do talking to their child.”
 We are the generation that decides what happens next, please choose wisely, or Orwell’s book 1984 will continue to become our future!

+“People are using technology like voice-activated apps and smartphone calendars to enhance their everyday lives and that is also translating to their work,” Cotton says.
+“As employers, we have to embrace that — how do we give people the opportunity to work from anywhere while still being productive?” writes Pooneh Ghana for WIRED magazine.
 Our jobs are no longer constrained to just the brick and mortar office of yesterday.
 Our office is now online, we meet in chat rooms for meetings, we share project duties through resources likeASANA,and the ability to manage all of this can become a nightmare.
 Preparation and updating your skills will be the key to success for the future of the workplace, and iMar is here with you every step of the way.